Cleo469/Climbing-The-Ladder/README.md

 - **Leaderboard**: Introduce a humorous leaderboard to compare "success potential" scores.

 ## Acknowledgments
 This project was inspired by the absurdities often encountered in professional environments, aiming to bring humor and awareness to these issues.
-Special thanks to anyone who laughs or reflects while "climbing the ladder"!
+Special thanks to anyone who laughs or reflects while "Climbing The Ladder"!